MarcosMJD/ml-mango-classification/README.md

 	- Add dropout regularization
 	- Perform data augmentation
 	- Train with larget files (299x299)
+	- Test the model with test set
+	- Train efficient-net-b2 for comparison
-  - Final model trainning script
+  - Final model trainning script using the full_train and test datasets
   - Model conversion to tf_lite
-- Deployment
+- Productization -> ./production/*
   - Create tf-serving image
   - Create gateway (flask) image
   - Create tests for testing the images (with docker-compose)